Cooking Gorgeous

 Notes

-• Cover and refrigerate your salad for 30-60 minutes before serving.
-It allows the flavors develop together.
+• Cover and refrigerate the salad for 30-60 minutes before serving to let the flavors develop.

 Nutrition